nikitavoloboev/data/sharing/everything-I-know.md

 With all that said.
 The best way to know about me as a person, what I like and what I am into and what I am working on is to read through this wiki.
 With time, it will contain essentially everything that I know _in my own words_.

-This wiki acts as a first class citizen and anything that I ultimately want to share or have shared will be written down here, somewhere.
+This wiki acts as a first class citizen and anything that I ultimately want to share or shared will be written down here, somewhere.

 If you are interested in keeping in touch with things I am working on or learning, I am very active on [Twitter](https://twitter.com/nikitavoloboev).